JP1 Device Lookup Tool Overview

 With newbies, there seems to be a lot of confusion between setup codes and EFC’s, especially on the remotes that use 5 digit EFC’s and 5 digit Setup codes.

-A setup code is a reference to the remotes internal library of codes.
+A setup code is a reference to the remote's internal library of codes.
 A booklet or pamphlet came with your remote listing the available setup codes in the remotes library.
-The EFC’s on the other hand are codes that translate to one function within the setup code such as the number 1 or the volume up.
+The EFC’s, on the other hand, are codes that translate to one function within the setup code such as the number 1 or the volume up.
+The setup code decides which protocol executor will be used, and passes the fixed data to that protocol executor, the rest of the data comes from the EFC.